keiki83/CMDS/docs/index.md

 ## Images
 ![Prototype](prototype.png)

 Working prototype of parameters being passed to a process builder, setting the working directory and executable.
-Textfield is updated in realtime for server running in background.
+Textfield is updated in real time for server running in background.

 ![Prototype2](prototype2.png)